nickswalker/simple-php-git-deploy/README.md

 # Simple PHP Git deploy script

-_Automatically deploy the code using PHP and Git._
+Automatically deploy code using PHP and Git.
+This is a fork of Marko Marković's [original project](https://github.com/markomarkovic/simple-php-git-deploy), which adds support for deploying Jekyll sites and improves support for using the script to deploy multiple sites.

 ## Requirements